 - There is joint swelling, instability, or locking

-Advanced Urgent Care & Occupational Medicine is open everyday – 8am to 8pm.
-This is especially convenient when practice and games are after 5pm or on the weekends when your primary care physician’s office is closed.
-With on-site x-ray and providers who are trained to treat all ages, we are here for you and your family.
-We have locations in Brighton, Northglenn, and Fort Lupton.
-Check wait times at the clinic before you arrive by clicking here.
+Advanced Urgent Care & Occupational Medicine is open 7 days a week.
+This is especially convenient when practice and games are after 5 pm or on the weekends when your primary care physician’s office is closed.